kvin007/test_readme/SOLUTION.md

 # Solution

-The ensuing approach uses the **Decorator pattern** in order to allow a PizzaDough have different PizzaToppings on it to get a full description and cost of the pizza required.
+The ensuing approach uses the **Decorator pattern** in order to allow a PizzaDough to have different PizzaToppings on it to get a full description and cost of the required pizza.

 After applying the pattern, the following entities were identified:

 - The **component interface** is the `PizzaIngredient`:
-  - It defines methods to get size, description and cost of a pizza
+  - It defines methods to get the size, description, and cost of a pizza.

 - The **component** is the `PizzaDough` which implements the methods from the component interface.
   - *Specific components can be derived such as the `SicilianPizza` and `NeapolitanPizza` classes*